How to Delete Local and Remote Branches in Git

 git ls-remote --heads <remote_repo_alias>

 The command above shows the branches that exist on the remote.
-The --head option ensures only branch references are listed. remote_repo_alias is an alias for the remote repository which can be called origin for example.
+The --head option ensures only branch references are listed. remote_repo_alias is an alias for the remote repository, which can be called origin for example.

-You see a couple of old feature branches in the output of the command above created by you that still exists on the remote.
+You see a couple of old feature branches in the output of the command above created by you that still exist on the remote.
 There are two methods you can use to delete such branches.

 Method 1: